McGill-ECSE321-Winter2019/ecse321-group-project-05-1/README.md

 ## About
 The Co-operator is a co-op management tool intregrating features from both myCourses and myFuture.
 Group 5 mainly focuses on developing from the student viewpoint.
-Keeping this in mind, the third deliverable includes:
+Keeping this in mind, the fourth deliverable includes:

-1. Architecture Modelling
+1. User Documentation
-2. Implementation of Web Frontend
-3. Integration of Web Frontend with Backend Services
+2. Integrated System
-4. Build System
+3. Build System
-5. Documentation
+4. Documentation

-Tools that were used for this Deliverable include: Gradle, Heroku, Postman, Travis CI, Heroku PostgreSQL, Vue.js, HTML, CSS, Javascript
+Tools that were used for this Deliverable include: Gradle, Heroku, Travis CI, Vue.js, HTML, CSS, Javascript

-## Technical Issues
-- Trouble persisting data into the Heroku database
-- Issues styling the UI
-- We were able to integrate with the POST methods but not the GET methods

 ## Teamwork Report
 ### Deliverable 1